nabilfp/linux-security-monitor/README.md

 ---

-## 🛠️ What's Inside v3.1?
+## 🛠️ What's Inside v3.2?

+- **Forensic Extraction (Magic Bytes Scan) [New!]:** Actively hunts for hidden executable payloads inside world-writable volatile directories (`/tmp`, `/var/tmp`, `/dev/shm`).
+Instead of blindly relying on fishy extensions, it conducts signature matching against the file headers.
+If a binary is cross-dressed as a harmless image (e.g., `backdoor.jpg`), the engine flags the raw **ELF** architecture instantly.
-- **File Integrity Monitoring (FIM) [New!]:** Generates `sha256sum` cryptographic hashes for critical authentication files (`/etc/passwd`, `/etc/shadow`, `/etc/sudoers`, `/etc/group`).
-If an attacker secretly creates a backdoor user, the FIM engine will immediately flag the breached integrity during the next audit.
+- **File Integrity Monitoring (FIM):** Generates `sha256sum` cryptographic hashes for critical authentication files (`/etc/passwd`, `/etc/shadow`, `/etc/sudoers`, `/etc/group`).
+If an attacker secretly creates a backdoor user or alters sudo permissions, the FIM engine catches it immediately.
-- **SOAR Automation:** Select option 5, and the script will copy itself to `/usr/local/bin` and inject a safe, root-level cronjob.
-It runs a headless audit every day at 02:00 AM, logging clean, color-stripped data to `/var/log/linux-security-monitor.log`.
+- **SOAR Automation:** Select option 5, and the script copies itself to `/usr/local/bin` and injects a root-level cronjob.
+It runs a headless audit every day at 02:00 AM, logging clean, color-stripped forensic logs to `/var/log/linux-security-monitor.log`.
 - **Network Port Baselining:** Takes a snapshot of your network perimeter.
 Run it again, and it uses set-theory mathematics to hunt down newly opened suspicious ports (e.g., Reverse Shells) and directly identifies the rogue process PIDs holding them open.
 - **Multilingual Bootloader:** Select English, Bahasa Indonesia, or Mandarin (中文) at startup.
-The entire UI adapts instantly using a dynamic dictionary matrix.
+The entire UI adapts instantly using a high-performance memory-mapped language dictionary matrix.
-- **High-Accuracy Health Telemetry:** - **Battery:** Calculates true physical wear-level using manufacturer design capacity vs. current limits.
-  - **RAM:** Reads raw memory pressure directly from `/proc/meminfo` to predict OOM risks.
-  - **Storage:** Detects hardware-level "Read-Only" safety locks on failing SSDs.
-- **Smart Thermal Heuristics:** Automatically scans deep ACPI Thermal Zones and applies standard SOC safety heuristics if vendors hide their hardware limits.

 ---

-## 🐛 Bug Fixes & Architecture Polish in v3.1
+## 🐛 Bug Fixes & Architecture Polish in v3.2

-- **The Stdin Vacuum Cleaner:** Fixed a classic Bash edge-case where accidentally pasting large blocks of text into the interactive menu would cause an infinite spam loop.
-The script now utilizes a micro-timeout `read` function to instantly flush and vacuum the terminal buffer after user inputs.
+- **The Stdin Buffer Vacuum:** Fixed a notorious Bash edge-case where pasting massive chunks of clipboard text into the interactive menu would trigger an infinite error-loop.
+The triage loop now deploys a precise micro-timeout vacuum immediately following execution to flush out standard input pollution.
-- **Persistent vs Ephemeral Baselines:** Both Network and FIM baselines are stored in `/var/tmp/` so they survive system reboots for the daily cronjob, but they are completely shredded when initiating the OPSEC exit protocol.
-- **Intelligent Ghost Mode Detection:** When setting up daily automation, the script detects if it's running in RAM (Ghost Mode) and dynamically fetches its own binary from GitHub to plant into the system safely.
-- **Graceful Interrupts:** Implemented `trap` signals for `SIGINT/SIGTERM`.
-Pressing `Ctrl+C` will exit the script gracefully without leaving ghost processes.
+- **Volatile Directory Constraints:** Optimized the forensic scanner with a strict depth guard (`-maxdepth 3`) to ensure high-velocity directory sweeping without lagging the host machine's CPU pressure.
+- **Shred-on-Exit Architecture:** Network baselines, FIM crypto logs, and temporary structures are tightly chained to the OPSEC exit sequence (Option 6), leaving the targeted disk space cleanly remediated.

 ---

 ## ⚠️ Current Limitations

-- **Root Privileges:** Deep system logs, hardware limit overrides, FIM hashing for `/etc/shadow`, and Cronjob installations *require* `sudo` to function properly.
+- **Root Privileges:** Deep system logs, ACPI thermal zones, FIM shadow hashing, and Cronjob installations *require* `sudo` to function properly.
-- **Point-in-Time Snapshot:** While v3.1 features daily automation, the auditing is snapshot-based (runs at a specific scheduled time), not a real-time kernel hook like eBPF.
+- **Point-in-Time Snapshot:** The tool is designed for rapid point-in-time triage and scheduled compliance snapshots, rather than running as a persistent real-time kernel module handler (like eBPF or Auditd).

 ---